 Values

-1 2 yes, for sole use of the household yes, shared
+1 yes, for sole use of the household

+2 yes, shared

 3 no

 Flags

 1 filled

 -1 missing

--5 missing value of HH091 because HH090 is still used

-This variable replaces, from the 2008 operation onwards, the variable HH090 defined in the EU-SILC Regulation
+This variable replaces, from the 2008 operation onwards, the variable HH090 defined in the EU-SILC Regulation $^{\rm l}$

 Flushing toilets outside the dwelling are not to be considered in this item.
 On the other hand, flushing toilets in a room where is also a shower unit or a bath should be counted.